 At the end of last year, Microsoft decided to roll up its sleeves to help make effective changes to the planet.
-Besides recycling waste and using solar panels in its offices, the company founded by Bill Gates offered what it knows best: technology to increase the efficiency of energy distribution, to make the weather forecast more accurate and to manage the use of water, among others.
+Besides recycling waste and using solar panels in its offices, the company founded by Bill Gates offered what it knows best: technology to increase the efficiency of energy distribution, to make forecasting weather more accurate and to better manage the use of water, among others.

-The company has done that with AI for Earth.
-The plan is to invest US$ 50 million over the next five years in putting artificial intelligence (AI) in the hands of individuals and organizations around the world who are working to protect our planet.
-“While the experts' warnings are dire, at Microsoft we believe technology advances can help us better understand and address the environmental issues facing our world," wrote Brad Smith, CEO and Legal Advisor of the company.
+The company has already done that with AI for Earth.
+Now, the plan is to invest US$ 50 million over the next five years in putting artificial intelligence (AI) in the hands of individuals and organizations around the world who are working to protect our planet.
+“While the experts' warnings are dire, at Microsoft we believe technology advances can help us better understand and address the environmental issues facing in our world," wrote Brad Smith, CEO and Legal Advisor of the company.

-Within the first six months of the program, Microsoft has awarded over 30 grants in more than 10 countries for access to the AI technology, in addition to taking the knowledge to universities and NGOs.
-Thereby, the company has united its expertise to that of partners around the world to make practical changes.
-For instance, The Yield, an Australian company, has created a solution that uses sensors, analytics and apps to produce real-time weather data, right down to field level, helping growers make smarter decisions that can reduce their use of water and other inputs while also increasing their yield.
+Within the first six months of the program, Microsoft awarded over 30 grants in more than 10 countries for access to AI technology in addition to taking the knowledge to universities and NGOs, the company united its expertise to partners around the world to make practical changes.
+For instance, The Yield, an Australian company, has created a solution that uses sensors, analytics and apps to produce real-time weather data, right down to field level, helping cultivators make smarter decisions that can reduce their use of water and other inputs while also increasing their yield.

 Microsoft's action is in line with the 1987 report of the UN World Commission on Environment and Development: sustainable development that meets present needs without compromising the ability of future generations to meet their own demands.
-Although much has happened since then, and the concept gained new meanings, the UN's definition still serves as a master guiding line for thinking the planet's directions.
+Although much has happened since then, the concept gained new meanings, and the UN's definition still serves as a master guide line for thinking in right direction for the planet.

 In 1962, American biologist and conservationist Rachel Carson sparked international clamor with her book Silent Spring, which spotlights the uncontrolled use of pesticides.
 It was a time when activists founded organizations and focused on corporations for the first time.
 The world ban on whaling, which finally came into effect in 1986, was one of the standards of the WWF (created in 1961), Friends of the Earth and Greenpeace (both from 1971).

-"By 2015, there has been a definite shift from simple risk management to a new positioning of companies on how they could add value to society," Lindsay Hooper, of the Cambridge Institute for Sustainability Leadership, said to The Guardian.
+"By 2015, there has been a definite shift from simple risk management to a new positioning of how companies could add value to society," Lindsay Hooper, of the Cambridge Institute for Sustainability Leadership, said to The Guardian.
 "Businesses will be the leaders in meeting global goals, with the support of constructive policies and socially responsible investment."

 From biodiversity to energy generation

-Since the ban on whaling, the conservation agenda for the environment and wildlife continues to grow steadily, as well as the increasing concern for energy generation to sustain population growth.
-For sustainability experts, currently, that is one of the most urgent demands, since electricity, light, heating and fuel are critical factors in economic growth, in food production efficiency and to reach high living standards.
-According to the UN report of the Earth Summit to Rio+20, "access to modern sustainable energy services contributes to poverty eradication, saves lives, improves health and helps to provide basic human needs."
+Since the ban on whaling, the conservation agenda for the environment and wildlife continued to grow steadily, as well as the increasing concern for energy generation to sustain population growth.
+For sustainability experts, currently, that is one of the most urgent demands, since electricity, light, heating and fuel are critical factors in economic growth, food production efficiency and high living standards.
+According to the UN report of the Earth Summit to Rio+20, "access to modern sustainable energy services contribute to poverty eradication, save lives, improve health and helps provide basic human needs."

-That is why some groups began to advocate, long before Rio +20, that governments must adopt new approaches to their energy policies.
-For instance, conservation and efficiency in the use and generation of renewable energies such as wind, solar and biofuels, giving less preference to oil, gas and coal, although taking into account that these sources remain essential in many cases.
+That is why some groups have begun to advocate, long before Rio +20, that governments must adopt new approaches to their energy policies.
+For instance, conservation and efficiency in the use and generation of renewable energies such as wind, solar and biofuels, has given less preference to oil, gas and coal, although we must take into account that these sources remain essential in some cases.

 A sustainable society

 Companies play a crucial role in this.
-They are called to create long-term practices that do more than just respecting the environment, the well-being of employees and the future of future generations.
-At the same time, they are expected to increase profitability, their market value and finance innovation.
-It's no longer about raising standards, but about surviving in a world that has changed.
+They are called to create long-term practices that do more than just respect the environment, the well-being of employees and the future of future generations.
+At the same time, they are expected to increase profitability, market value and finance innovation.
+It's no longer about raising standards, but about surviving in a world that has transformed.